wafflepie/redux-syringe/presets/redux-syringe/README.md

 </h3>

 <p align="center">
-A collection of tools for maintaining large Redux applications by enabling dependency injection of Redux code and development of multi-instance components by namespacing their state.
+Store enhancers and utilities for asynchronous injection of Redux dependencies and development of multi-instance components with isolated state.
+Redux Syringe supports injection and namespacing of reducers, middleware, and [redux-observable](https://redux-observable.js.org/) epics.
 </p>

 <p align="center">